ideadapt/spelljack/readme.md

 ## Prod

 1. Only once: Set up a denoland project that connects to your repository.
-1. Only once: Add environment variables in denoland project settings for:
+1. Only once: Add environment variables defined locally in server env confing in denoland project settings.
-   `key`, `editor_password`, `dict_name`, `gh_gist_token`, `allowed_origin_hosts` (comma separated list)
 1. Every time you push, the denoland project is deployed automagically.
 1. Set frontend config `proxy_root` to endpoint of deployed server, e.g. https://ideadapt-spelljack.deno.dev
 1. Build frontend project for prod usage: `npm run dist`
 1. Deploy dist directory to any static web host.

-Alternatively: Instead of deploying to denoland, you can always compile your own binary and let it run anywhere:

-`deno compile --allow-read --allow-net --allow-env ./main.ts`

 ## Docker